 The humble potato might not be exciting, but they are easy to grow and can be cooked in so many different ways.
 In fact, because of its versatility, the potato could well be the most valuable vegetable in the kitchen.

-It is infinitely adaptable in the kitchen, and so easy to grow that I would say, if you only grow one vegetable in your garden this year it should be potatoes.
+Potatoes are impressively adaptable, able to be boiled, baked or fried, and so easy to grow.
+I would say, if you only grow one vegetable in your garden this year it should be potatoes.